pysan3/autosession.nvim/README.md

   --                        dir path to where global session files should be stored.
-  --                        global sessions will show up in startify screen as dirname of the session sessionfile_name = ".session.vim", -- string: default name of sessionfile. better be .gitignored })
+  --                        global sessions will show up in startify screen as dirname of the session sessionfile_name = ".session.vim", -- string: default name of sessionfile. better be .gitignored disable_envvar = "NVIM_DISABLE_AUTOSESSION", -- string: disable this plugin altogether when this envvar is found })
 ```